 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Think you know about your heart?
 Your doctor might disagree.

-Your doctor may disagree.
-Cardiologists from UW Health say they've heard plenty of myths about heart disease - and patients who believe them may be at increased risk because of the misinformation.
+UW Health cardiologists say they've heard plenty of myths about heart disease — and patients who believe them might be at increased risk because of the misinformation.

 To shine some truth on the subject, these cardiologists have provided a quick list of some of the most common myths they encounter in patient care.
 Think of it as a heart reality check.

-It's true that, when you're young, the bottom number - also known as the diastolic blood pressure - is a marker of heart disease and stroke risk.
-But after the age of 35 or 40 years, the key number to pay attention to is the top number, also known as the systolic blood pressure.
+It's true that when you're young, the bottom number — the diastolic blood pressure — is a marker of heart disease and stroke risk.
+But after the age of 35 or 40 years, the key number to pay attention to is the top number, the systolic blood pressure.

-"As you age, your arteries get stiffer, and as a result, the top number goes up and the bottom number goes down," says Stein.
+"As you age, your arteries get stiffer, and as a result, the top number goes up and the bottom number goes down," said Stein.
 "Actually, a low bottom number is very dangerous."

 Stein notes that, contrary to popular belief, increased blood pressure is not a normal part of aging.
 Any increase in the top number is an indication of greater risk.

 Myth: "My angiography showed that I have an artery with a 50 percent blockage.
 We just have to take care of that one spot, right?"

 Unfortunately, no. Atherosclerosis, sometimes called "hardening of the arteries," is a diffuse disease.